 In an article in Lion’s Roar, Norman Fisher, a Buddhist writer who has long been a mentor to me through his books, explores why patience is the most substantial and reliable of all characteristics.
 Check it out here.

 My early years were spent dealing with the train wreck that impatience can create.
 My dad modeled that if you want something that you haven’t yet earned, you try to talk someone into making sure you get it.
 That was a lesson I wanted to unlearn.

 In his blog post, Strategies for Increasing Patience, motivational speaker and leadership coach Greg Bell quotes Harvard professor Dr. Edward Banfield, who concluded, “patience is the key to success.”
 Through personal experience, I agree.

 Both Fisher and Bell offer various strategies for increasing patience.
-But on my planet the pause is the behavior change that stands head and shoulders above the others in allowing me to express patience.
+But the pause is the behavior change that stands head and shoulders above the others in allowing me to express patience.

 The pause can save you years of regret, strengthen your relationships, increase your sense of self-efficacy, and reduce your stress.